-This post was sponsored by Krylon.
-All opinions are my own.
+This post may contain affiliate links.
 See our full disclosure here.

 My mom has always loved the beach.
 Palm trees, hibiscus, and coconuts make her eyes light up like nothing else can.
 When I convinced her to come be my neighbor in the middle of North Carolina, it meant plenty of nature and green trees, but no coconuts to be found.